-Please send us your submission in the format of a Word document as this makes it easier for us to include in the final HTA report.
+Please send us your submission in the format of a PDF document.

 3.5 How to access the Patient Organisation Submission of Evidence Template and timeframe for completion

 You can find the Patient Organisations Submission of Evidence Template on the "For Patients" page of our website.
 If you have any problems accessing the electronic version of the form, you can contact the NCPE to either email or post a copy to you.
 The submission must be completed and returned to the NCPE within 90 days of the HTA commencing, as recorded on the NCPE website.
 This is to allow the NCPE to adhere to the timelines specified in the drug reimbursement process.
 We recommend that patient organisations do not start completing the template until the full HTA has been received by the NCPE, as recorded on our website.
 It is worth noting that despite the conclusion of the NCPE Rapid Review that a full HTA is required, not all companies choose to submit a full HTA to the NCPE.
 The NCPE will notify Patient Organisations to confirm that a full HTA submission has been received from the company.